NWChemEx/.github/docs/source/community/pull_requests.rst

 API Breaking Changes
 ====================

 #.
-Should be last resort.
+Breaking API should be a last resort.

    - Maintaining stable APIs leads to users and developers instilling trust in us.
    - Need to document what was tried to avoid the break.

 #.
-Need plan to avoid breaking API again.
+Need a plan to avoid breaking the APIs again.

    - Determine breakage points
    - Update design documentation relying on old API.